apicart/brackets/readme.md

 ```

 Macro can also be a function.
 In another example, we will use the `_template` variable available during the rendering.
-The `_template` is used return the generated template.
-We will used it, because we want to return a content from out macro.
+The `_template` is used to return the generated template.
+We will used it, because we want to return a content from our macro.

 The code during the compilation is separated by [Template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) or by single quotes (depends on browser support).
 The correct separator is stored in the `Brackets.templateLiteral` variable and you should use it to prevent incompatibility with older browsers.

 On the end of the macro, there is a semicolon.
-In case you do not provide the semicolon, the compilation will end with an error.
+In case you do not provide it the compilation will end with an error.

 ```html
 <div id="app">